Tikna09/PRODIGY_CyberSecurity_04/README.md

 | **PyInstaller**          | Converting Python file to EXE |
 | **Kali Linux (Netcat)**  | Receiving keystrokes          |
 | **Windows 11**           | Running EXE for test          |

+# System Architecture

+**Workflow of the Project**
+* The keylogger script runs on the Windows machine.
+* It captures keystrokes using the Windows API (GetAsyncKeyState).
+* Each keystroke is converted into readable format.
+* The data is sent to a remote listener server via a TCP socket.
+* The Kali Linux Netcat listener receives and displays the keystrokes in real time.